doars/doars/packages/doars-store/README.md

 #### DoarsStore options

 - `{Boolean} deconstruct = false` Whether to deconstruct the context so when accessing the properties you do not need to prefix it with `$store`.
 Do note the `$store` context will be checked after the `$for` and `$state` contexts since the `$store` context is inserted before the others.
-This means that when a property exists on both the store and state the value from the state will be returned.
+This means that when a property exists on both the datastore and state the value from the state will be returned.